Saurabh9527/ElectionVote/README.md

 - Password Management: Users can update their passwords and recover forgotten passwords through the application.
 - Profile Management: Users can view and update their profile details.
 - Voting Functionality: Users can vote for candidates in elections. ✅
+- Responsiveness: Designed to be responsive across mobile and computer devices

 # API Endpoints